Los Angeles Drug Crimes Attorney Near You

 • Unreasonable Search & Seizure: The police may have conducted an unreasonable search and seizure if they lacked probable cause to stop you or search your vehicle.
 Any evidence in your case which was illegally obtained could be thrown out, making it very difficult for the prosecutor to pursue the case against you.

-• Momentary Possession: You may have only had momentary possession of the controlled substance; perhaps another person handed the drug to you in an effort to keep from getting charged with a crime or perhaps you found the drug in your home during or after a party and were about to dispose of it when you were arrested.
+• Momentary Possession: You may have only had momentary possession of the controlled substance; perhaps another person handed the illegal drug to you to keep from getting charged with a crime.
+Or, perhaps you found the drug in your home during or after a party and were about to dispose of it when you were arrested.
 If you also did not intend to prevent law enforcement from obtaining the controlled substance, then your attorney may be able to show you only had momentary possession of the drug.

 • Valid Prescription: If you were arrested for possession of a prescription drug, but it is later found you had a valid prescription for the drug, then you cannot be convicted for possession of a controlled substance.
 If, however, you possess significantly more of the controlled substance than normal—even with a valid prescription—you could still be charged with intent to sell.